altocodenl/tagaway/readme.md

 ### Todo beta

+- finish code consistency changes:
+   - deploy to old prod, create altocode-prod user, update nginx path in test and test in old prod
+   - copy code changes to other apps: functions, secret.js
+- reset servers with latest config

 - Pivs
    - Months:
       - Show months only if one year is selected.
 If 0 or >2, don't show.